AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 .. _tu-tasks_and_synchronization-01:

-2. Task and protected units are in |SPARK|, but their use requires the Ravenscar Profile.
-[In other words, a task or protected unit is not in |SPARK| if the Ravenscar profile does not apply to the enclosing compilation unit.]
+2. Task and protected units are in |SPARK|, but their use requires the (extended) Ravenscar profile.
+[In other words, a task or protected unit is not in |SPARK| if neither the Ravenscar profile nor the Extended Ravenscar profile apply to the enclosing compilation unit.]
    Similarly, the use of task or protected units also requires a Partition_Elaboration_Policy of Sequential.
 [This is to prevent data races during library unit elaboration.]
-   Similarly, the use of any subprogram which references the predefined state abstraction Ada.Task_Identification.Tasking_State (described below) as a global requires the Ravenscar Profile.
+   Similarly, the use of any subprogram which references the predefined state abstraction Ada.Task_Identification.Tasking_State (described below) as a global requires the (extended) Ravenscar profile.

 .. _tu-tasks_and_synchronization-02: